Update (2024-03-08):

 Parameterizing the script

-The last thing I wanted to add was to parameterize the script, where I could pass in the action name e.g. “Run tests” and the IDE where the aforementioned action would be executed.
+The last thing I wanted to add was to parameterize the script, where I can pass in the action name e.g. “Run tests” and the IDE where the aforementioned action would be executed.

 Eventually, my solution involved creating a shell script that: